awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-configure-web-server.md

    Save the file\.
 This requires Linux root permissions\.

-1. Run the following command to start the Nginx web server\.
+1. Run the following command to start the NGINX web server\.

    ```
    sudo service nginx start
    ```

-1. Run the following command if you want to configure your server to start Nginx when the server starts\.
+1. Run the following command if you want to configure your server to start NGINX when the server starts\.

    ```
    $ sudo chkconfig nginx on